Crooked River Ranch, Oregon

 Crooked River Ranch is an unincorporated community and census-designated place (CDP) in southern Jefferson County, Oregon, United States.
 A small portion of the ranch is also in north Deschutes County.
 The Ranch is located between the Deschutes River and the Crooked River near the south end of Lake Billy Chinook.
 It is west of U.S. Route 97 between Culver and Terrebonne.
 Amenities in the community include a golf course, swimming pool, tennis courts, saloon, disc golf course, horse riding arena and general store.
-The 12000 acre ranch has a population of approximately 5,000.
+The ranch is approximately 12,000 acres, and as of the 2020 census had a population of 4,912.
 It is the largest homeowner association in Oregon.
 Crooked River Ranch has a Terrebonne mailing address, but the postal service also allows mail addressed to Crooked River, Oregon or Crooked River Ranch, Oregon.
 The ZIP code is 97760.

 History

 Prior to European Colonialism, this area was populated by groups of people from what is now known as the Confederated Tribes of Warm Springs.

 In 1910, Hillsboro politician Harry V. Gates bought the Crooked River Ranch property from local homesteaders and named it "Gates Ranch".
 The main ranch house was built in 1916 and is currently in use as a senior center.
 The property was named "Crooked River Ranch" as early as 1934.
 In 1961 the ranch was sold to the Thomas Bell family, who operated it as the Z-Z Cattle Co. for the next 10 years.
 In 1972 Crooked River Ranch was sold and developed as a recreational site.
 In 1980, the ranch's zoning changed from recreational to rural/residential.
 In 1992, the site was rezoned as a residential subdivision.